 Even if your complimentary features were a great help to your prospects, the mere fact of a cold call would inevitably result in a knee-jerk reaction that leaves no chance for a B2B relationship.

-Cold emails allow your prospects to explore the offer without thinking that they have to make a decision right here, right now.
+Cold emails (unlike cold calls) allow your prospects to explore the offer without thinking that they have to make a decision right here, right now.
 Also, cold emails enable you to illustrate your point by attaching case studies and materials that outline the advantages of your services and free trials.

 To call or not to call?